 A kernel upgrade is a good idea mostly for developers, who want to make sure that he future versions of their apps will be compatible with the latest kernel.

-It could also be useful if we have a specific hardware problem that can be traced to the Linux kernel.
+It could also be useful if we have a particular hardware problem that we can trace to the Linux kernel.
 Other than that, though, if it ain't broke...

 How to do a kernel upgrade in Linux Mint / Ubuntu